 You can see some his work here.

 Leah is an American who has lived in the Czech Republic since 1992.

-She coordinates the cultural aspect of the workshops, making sure that our students see the best Czech puppet performacnes and exhibitions while they are here.
+She coordinates the cultural aspect of the workshops, making sure that our students see the best Czech puppet performances and exhibitions while they are here.

-In 2006 she co-founded Class Acts, a nonprofit organization for children that runs cultural projects Under Class Acts she started Story Theatre, an English-language children's theatre group that won the top prize at the Czech National Children's Theatre in 2019.
+In 2006 she co-founded Class Acts, a nonprofit organization for children that runs cultural projects and started Story Theatre, an English-language children's theatre group that won the top prize at the Czech National Children's Theatre in 2019.
 She also started the Let's Write Creative Writing contest and runs a story-telling program at the local library.
-She studied English at Yale College where she was a member of the Yale Children's Theatre and is now working on her MA in drama education at the Prague Theatre Academy.
-She also coordinates cultural immersion programs for New York University Prague.
+She studied English at Yale College where she was a member of the Yale Children's Theatre and completed an MA in drama education at the Prague Theatre Academy (DAMU).
+She also coordinates cultural immersion programs and a theatre club at New York University Prague.